andwzn/telegram-chat-clustering/README.md

     ```bash
     conda create --name <env> --file <requirements_3.txt>
     ```

+    If provided, you can also use the envs in the  `conda_envs`directory.

     Using Python 3.12.4 and seperate environments for each notebook is recommended.
 The text-files can be found in the `requirements` directory.